aregsar/alwaysdeployed/index.md

 An Always Deployed application is not considerd deployed if it can't be monitored.

-## Granular incremental changes should be continuously deployed to production
+## Granular changes should be continuously deployed to production

 Application features should always be developed and deployed incrementally using [Endpoint Driven Development](https://alwaysdeployed.com/endpoint-driven-development), with each deployed endpoint controlled by a feature toggle.